midhunkalarikkal/FullDomain/Notes/js.md

 10. `Slice`
 ===========
-That returns a shallow copy of a portion of an array.
+That returns a portion of an array.
 It does not modify the original array but instead creates a new array containing the elements from the specified start index to the specified end index (excluding the end index).
 ```js
 var newArray = array.slice(startIndex, endIndex);
 ```